How Carnosine Protects Against Age-Related DiseaseJanuary 2006

 AGES and Arterial Plaque

 Once the heart starts beating at approximately 16 weeks of age (as a fetus), it continues to beat every second of every day for the rest of a person’s life.
-For someone who lives to be 80, that comes out to be roughly 2.5 trillion beats.
+For someone who lives to be 80, that comes out to be roughly 2.5 billion beats.
 Unfortunately, conditions that adversely affect this remarkable organ cause more death than any other type of disease.
 According to the latest figures, more than 60 million Americans suffer from some form of cardiovascular disease, such as coronary artery disease, and 7 million people will suffer a heart attack this year.
 More than 600,000 Americans will die this year from complications of coronary artery disease, with women accounting for 49% of those deaths.

 Many factors contribute to coronary artery disease, including endothelial dysfunction, abnormal lipid profiles, and hypertension.
 (See also “Why Our Arteries Become Clogged as We Age,” Life Extension, October 2005.)
 Emerging evidence suggests that AGEs are important components in the formation of potentially lethal atherosclerotic plaque, a sticky, hard substance that can significantly impede arterial blood flow.12-15